Keto zucchini lasagna is a delicious healthy beef lasagna dish made with lasagna noodles instead of pasta.

 - 3 large Zucchini about (10oz/300g) each

 - 1 ½ cup Ricotta cheese or Cottage Cheese

 - ½ cup Shredded Parmesan grated

 - 3 cups Mozzarella shredded

 - Preheat oven to 400°F (200°C).
 Grease a 9 x 13-inch baking dish with oil spray or olive oil.
 Set aside.

 Prepare the zucchini ribbons

-Trim zucchini ends, don't peel the skin off, then slice lengthwise into thin ribbons of about 1/4 inches (0.5 mm), it doesn't have to be precise, just avoid too thin layers that will break in pieces.
+- Trim zucchini ends, don't peel the skin off, then slice lengthwise into thin ribbons of about 1/4 inches (0.5 mm).
+It doesn't have to be precise.
+Just avoid too thin layers that will break into pieces.
 You can either use a mandolin or a knife to achieve this.

 Make the meat sauce

-Stir in diced pepper and cook 1 minute.
+- Stir in diced pepper and cook for 1 minute.